top of page

 Fees are payable at the point of booking (first session) or 48 hrs in advance (subsequent sessions) via BACS transfer to confirm the session.

-Refunds: Coaching
+Refunds: Individual Coaching Sessions

 If I have to cancel a session that you have already paid for, due to illness or an unexpected event, and we are both unable to arrange an alternative suitable time/date, then you will receive a full refund of your session fee.

-Juridistiction Notice
+Jurisdiction Notice

 Although I work with clients from around the world, my coaching services are currently based in the UK.
 This means any work we do together is governed by UK law.